 Art and craft is big in Sedona, its first artists etching their rock-art petroglyphs into the sandstone thousands of years ago.
 Nowadays the town is abundant with galleries and influences from native American communities such as pottery, art, jewellery and crafts.
 New-age art sits side by side with contemporary art giving varied dimensions to the town’s art scene.

-There’s contemporary architecture in Sedona and it’s worth checking out The Church of the Holy Cross just outside of town.
+Surprisingly, you’ll find some contemporary architecture in Sedona.
+Check out The Church of the Holy Cross just outside of town.
 The slim rectangle shaped building with its clean lines contrasts starkly with the natural ruggedness of the rock.
 The Roman Catholic church was designed by sculptor Marguerite Brunswig Staude in the style of Frank Lloyd Wright and completed in 1956.

 The church is located a few minutes drive south of Sedona on Highway 179.
 You could incorporate a visit during your vortex hunting trip like we did – you’ll find it between Airport Mesa and Cathedral Rock.
 There’s a handy map at the end of this post.